nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-raes-get-emps-cust.md

 ### HTTP status codes
 You probably already encountered HTTP status codes in the front end part of the course.
 They are included in the HTTP response to indicate something about what happened with the request. `200` means `OK`, `404` means `Not Found`, and `500` means `Internal Server Error`.
 By default, an endpoint will give a `200` status code if no errors are thrown in the handler.
 If an error does occur, the endpoint will end up causing a `500` response from the server.
 You can test this by:
-1. Changing `FirstOrDefault` to `First` in an endpoint that gets an item by id and
+1. Changing `FirstOrDefault` to `First` in an endpoint that gets an item by id and...
-1. making a request to that endpoint with an id that doesn't exist for that collection.
+1. Making a request to that endpoint with an id that doesn't exist for that collection.
 1. You should see a runtime error in VS Code: `System.InvalidOperationException: Sequence contains no matching element`
 1. Click the continue button on the debugger controls
 1. Look in Postman.
 In the response, in the top right you should see a status code of `500`.
 Notice that in the response body, you will see the same runtime error that we saw in VS Code.
 This feature of the development mode for running your API will be very useful later on.